akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 To define the permissions on a reference entity, follow these steps:
 1. Go to `Permissions` tab of the reference entity
 1. For each user group, tick to give the `View` or `Edit` rights
-1. Click on `Save` button to save the Permissions
+1. Click on the `Save` button to save the Permissions

 ![image](../img/ReferenceEntity_Permissions.png)

 For example, a user in the `Manager` group can edit this `Brand` reference entity, so add and edit attributes or add and enrich some brands.
-A user in the `Clothes managers` group only view this `Brand` reference entity, so only view its attributes and view the brands.
+A user in the `Clothes managers` group only view this `Brand` reference entity, so he can only view its attributes and also view its brands.

 :::tips
-If you want that all your user groups have the edit rights, click on `EDIT` in the columns title and all the user groups will be ticked with `Edit` rights.
+If you want all your user groups to have the edit rights, click on `EDIT` in the columns title and all the user groups will be ticked with `Edit` rights.
-If you want that almost all your user groups have the view rights, click on `VIEW` in the columns title and all the user groups will be ticked with `View` rights.
+If you want almost all your user groups to have the view rights, click on `VIEW` in the columns title and all the user groups will be ticked with `View` rights.
 And then, tick with `Edit` rights some user groups.
 :::

 :::warning